Pressure Cooker Russian Chicken is a sweet and tangy, juicy chicken dish that is ready in less than 30 minutes. It is a great freezer meal.

 Whisk together the Homemade Catalina Salad Dressing (or a bottle of Russian or Catalina Dressing) and the Apricot Preserves.
 Make sure the Preserves are completely broken down and incorporated with the Homemade Catalina Salad Dressing, so there aren’t any lumps.

 I like using equal amounts of Homemade Russian Salad Dressing and Apricot Preserves.
-Play around with the taste, as you may like it sweeter or more tangy.
+Play around with the taste, as you may like it sweeter or tangier.

 Pour the sauce over the chicken in the Pressure Cooker.
 That’s it.
 This is a super simple recipe.
 As I said, you can make your own Homemade Catalina Salad Dressing or you can buy a bottle of Wishbone Russian or Kraft Catalina Salad Dressing.
 Your choice.